RahulAggarwalPuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/clair/combo_clair.md

 ---
 # User change
-title: "Clair in the combo mode"
+title: "Clair in the combined mode"

 weight: 3 # 1 is first, 2 is second, etc.